 Permissions for performing tasks within Steamworks are managed through groups.
 These groups are a collection of applications and users, each with their own specific permissions for what they can manage with regards to the applications in that group.

 Each partner account will have an "Everyone" group with all the applications associated with that partner account.
 If you need to give a user access to some applications in your partner account but not all, you can create a new group and add that user to the group.
 The permissions that you specify for that user will only apply to the applications in that group.
 To manage your groups, head to the Add/Manage Group

 Administrators can only grant permissions that they have themselves.
-For example, if an administrator does not have "Manage Pricing & Discounts" on their account in at least one permission group, then they will be unable to grant that permission to anyone.
+For example, if an administrator does not have "Manage Pricing & Discounts" on their account in the Everyone group, then they will be unable to grant that permission to anyone.